bogdan/blog/_posts/2012-01-23-rails-32-features-changelog.markdown

 - contribution
 ---

-Upcoming Rails 3.2 release has many very useful features.
+Upcoming Rails 3.2 release has many useful features.

 Some of them are coming from me: